RicardoXXXXXX/Job-Seeker---Android-Application/README.md

 - Without restarting, the application can be updated synchronously as the remote database (Firebase) is updated.
 This means that users will be able to see the instant updates from another user/content provider.
 - The ability to micro-interact with items/users (e.g. like, block, connect to another user, etc.).
 - The ability to ‘follow’ items.
 There must be a section that presents all the items followed by a user, grouped, and in order.
 - The ability to send notifications for interactions (e.g., follow request, product viewed, etc.).
-A notification must be sent only after a predetermined number of interactions are set [e.g., when ≥2 requests have been received or 2 follow requests have been received).
+A notification must be sent only after a predetermined number of interactions are set [e.g., when ≥2 requests have been received or 2 follow-up requests have been received).
 - The ability to share an item with another user via private messages or other channels within the App.